pgattic/kronch/README.md

 ## Usage (others)

-1. Try running `gcc src/main.c -o kronch -lraylib -lGL -lm -lpthread -ldl -lrt` from the root of this repository and see what it spits out!
-No guarantees that it will all work.
+1. Try running `gcc src/main.c -o kronch -lraylib -lGL -lm -lpthread -ldl -lrt` from the root of this repository!
+No guarantees that it will all work on other operating systems.